 Digital Signage Governance

-The digital signage program will be a service offered to registered student organizations, UL departments, and outside vendors.
+The digital signage program will be a service offered to registered student organizations and UL departments.
 This method of promotion is cost effective, sustainable, and an effective way to spread the word about your organization or event with monitors strategically placed throughout campus, maximizing visibility.

 Submission Process Overview

-1. Student groups, departments and outside vendors can create their own slide presentations to promote their events or groups, use one of the provided templates, or be charged an hourly rate to have their content submission designed.
+1. Student groups, departments can create their own slide presentations to promote their events or groups.
+Faculty/Staff must request access to a departmental “feed”.

 If you are interested in utilizing the Digital Signage program, please contact firstname.lastname@example.org.